-The following is a partial list of the products, services, and procedures that some members' benefit plans may cover under certain conditions.
+The following is a partial list of the products, services, and procedures that some Members' benefit plans may cover under certain conditions.
 Limitations and restrictions may apply.
-A member's specific benefits may be viewed by visiting the UPMC Health Plan website at www.upmchealthplan.com.
+A Member's specific benefits may be viewed by visiting the UPMC Health Plan website at upmchealthplan.com.

 - Acupuncture

-- Assisted fertilization, including but not limited to GIFT, ZIFT, embryo transplants, and in-vitro fertilization, when specifically covered by an infertility rider
+- Bariatric and Metabolic Surgery

 - Corrective appliances, when determined to be the standard to restore basic functions and/or necessitates due to injury or disease

 - Dental care

-- Home care
+- Home health care

-- Home medical equipment (HME)
+- Durable medical equipment (DME)

 - Nutritional counseling or supplements

-- Oral surgery
+- Oral surgery, is covered only for certain procedures in an outpatient setting or in an inpatient setting when such setting is determined to be Medically Necessary

 - Podiatry services

 - Private-duty nursing

-- Rehabilitation therapy services
+- Rehabilitation/habilitation therapy services

 - Reversal of voluntary sterilization procedures

 - Sex transformation services and procedures

 - Skilled nursing

 - Therapeutic manipulation

 - Transplants or organ donation

-- Transportation, routine or non-emergency
+- Transportation, (routine or nonemergency)

 - Vision care